whydoesanyonecare/Plutonium-versions-of-T6-custom-survival-maps/README.md

 This map uses TranZit

+UPDATE: custom perk isons work on all resolutions, added mysterybox to bus and updated safe area teleporter.

 Made additional start / safe area to this custom survival map

 in safearea is Pack a Punch, Mystery box and Perks.